shshetudev/hands_on_aws/README.md

 3. Create Security Groups: Public, Private
 4. Create Internet Gateway for the VPC -> Attach the Gateway to the VPC
 5. Create Route table for each of the subnets: Public, Private -> Associate the route tables to different subnets -> Route out the public route table to the internet gateway
+6. Connet to the public EC2 to the AWS console
+7. Create a new private EC2 on private subnet -> Create a new private security group and attach the keypair
+8. Run from local machine where it contains the (key-pair)pem file and copy the .pem file in my public ec2: `sudo scip -i <LOCAL_PEM_FILE> <LOCAL_PEM_FILE> ec2-user@<PUBLIC_EC2_IP>:/home/ec2-user`
+9. We connect to the public ec2 and can see the `<PEM_FILE>`.
+10. As route tables by default support subnet to subnet communication, that's why we go inside the public EC2 -> Connect to private EC2 using the `<PRIVATE_EC2_IP>` from there
+11. We write run this in public EC2 command line: `sudo ssh -i <PEM_FILE> ec2-user@<PRIVATE_EC2_IP>` -> We go inside private EC2 and run `sudo yum update -y` and we will face an error
+12. We go to VPC/NAT Gateways -> Create a NAT gateway with public subnet
+13. We go to the Private subnet's route table -> Edit route -> Add route -> Provide "0.0.0.0" -> Target: NAT Gateway -> Save
+14. Now we connect to public EC2 -> Connect to private EC2 -> Run `sudo yum update -y` -> But we can not connect to the private subnet using ssh

 ### What is CIDR block?